-We capitalize the incremental costs of obtaining a contract with a customer, primarily sales commissions, and recognize the expense, using the input method in proportion to the costs expected to be incurred in performing services under the contract, over the expected customer relationship period.
-Deferred customer acquisition costs were \$16 million as of December 31, 2022 and 2021.
-Amortization of deferred acquisition costs was \$19 million for each of the years ended December 31, 2022, 2021 and 2020.
-There were no impairment losses in relation to these capitalized costs.
+We capitalize the incremental costs of obtaining a contract with a customer and recognize the related expense using the input method in proportion to the costs expected to be incurred in performing services under the contract, over the expected customer relationship period.
+Deferred customer acquisition costs were \$12 million and \$16 million as of December 31, 2023 and 2022, respectively.
+Amortization of deferred customer acquisition costs was \$16 million, \$19 million and \$19 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+There were no impairment losses related to these capitalized costs during the years ended December 31, 2023, 2022 and 2021.